 Simply, solar panels work by absorbing the photons, thus initiating the electric current.
 Photons generate energy that strikes the solar panel's surface, where the electrons are knocked out from atoms.
 Solar panels come with smaller units known as photovoltaic cell.
 When these cells link together, they result in a solar panel.

 Solar panel photovoltaic cell are made of semiconductor materials, basically silicon.
 To work, the cells must establish an electric field that takes place when opposite charges are separated.
 This whole process is called Photovoltaic Effect.

 Solar panels are beneficial in a practical way.
 First, they offer an off-grid living.
 Meaning, you can charge your electronics (phones, tablets, laptops) or run appliances like electric stoves when camping.
 You don't need a primary electric power grid.

 Also, remote homes and cabins benefit enormously from these solar panel systems.
 In fact, it's unnecessary to splash hefty fees for cabling and electric utility poles installation from your nearest semi-or primary Grid.
 Again, solar panels make use of renewable energy from the sun.
 The power is clean and easy to install and maintain.

 Solar energy from the sun is available all around.
 It's free, and this is the best chance to harness its power.
 However, people will still wonder whether solar panels can work at night.
 The simple answer is no. Technically, solar panels produce little to no energy at night.

-To create electricity, photovoltaic cells must absorb sunlight.
+To create electricity, solar photovoltaic cells must absorb sunlight.
 Despite being the case, solar panels will provide you with two indirect nighttime power energy solutions.